 Feeding your French Bulldog is undoubtedly the most important thing to consider.
 You cannot just give your little furball human food.
 Therefore, you’ll have to go shopping and get dog food for your French Bulldog.
 However, selecting dog food for French Bulldogs is quite a pickle.

 French Bulldogs usually have delicate bellies.
 So, even a little imbalance in their diet can lead to severe health complications.
-Therefore, you must get the best dog food for your buddy, which is perfect for their sensitive stomach.
+Therefore, you have to get the best dog food for your buddy, which is perfect for his/her sensitive stomach.

 Generally speaking, French Bulldogs are allergic to gluten.
 So, get dog food that is free from soy and wheat.
 Moreover, if your Frenchie’s belly cannot handle chicken meat, get a product with fish-based meat to offer all the necessary nutrients and proteins.